Holiday rentals in Pembroke

 The town of Pembroke itself has charming winding streets and alleyways to explore.
 Rows of colourful buildings line the main high street, with Pembroke Castle rising up from the city centre.
 The fortnightly farmers’ markets are full of locally grown produce, cosy tea rooms offer a quiet moment for a cup of tea and a Welsh cake, and the local pub gardens are ideal for passing a sunny afternoon.
 While there’s plenty to do in Pembroke itself, it’s also well situated as a base for exploring the surrounding towns, beaches, and countryside.

-Top things to do in Pembroke
+What are the top things to do in Pembroke?

 Pembrokeshire Coast Path